Crispin Odey

 Robin Crispin William Odey (born January 1959) is a British hedge fund manager and founder of Odey Asset Management.

 In June 2023, the Financial Times published an investigative report which alleged that Odey had sexually harassed or assaulted 13 women over the course of 25 years.
 Odey denied the allegations.
 Odey Asset Management announced shortly afterwards that Odey would be leaving the firm.
 Investors soon started pulling their money from the firm following the report, prompting it to suspend withdrawals.
 In late June 2023 the company suspended flagship hedge funds, and it was speculated that it might break up.
 In March 2025, the Financial Conduct Authority (FCA) fined Crispin Odey £1.8 million and banned him from the UK financial services industry for a 'lack of integrity'.
-Odey intends to challenge the decision in the Upper Tribunal.
+Odey unsuccessfully challenged the decision in the Upper Tribunal, though the fine was cut to £1.5 milion.

 Early life and education

 Odey was born in the East Riding of Yorkshire, the only son of (George) Richard Odey.
 His father was from a family of Yorkshire industrialists, and his grandfather George Odey, "a formidable bully", had been the Conservative MP for Beverley.
 His mother's maiden name was Clitherow.
 In 1980, his sister Caroline married the Hon.
 Henry David Montgomery, the son of David Montgomery, 2nd Viscount Montgomery of Alamein and heir apparent to the viscountcy.
 They have three children.

 Odey was educated at Harrow School, where his father had been head boy, and graduated from Christ Church, Oxford in 1980 with a degree in history and economics.
 Soon after graduation, he found out that his father had huge debts, and the trustees of Hotham Hall, a 4,000-acre estate that had been in his mother's family since 1720, transferred it to him absolutely.
 Aged 23, he sold everything.
 According to Odey, his father was a "wastrel from beginning to end", and survived on handouts from his son.